 Carol S. Dweck, Ph.D., one of the world’s leading researchers in the field of motivation and the Lewis and Virginia Eaton Professor of Psychology at Stanford University in her book Mindset: The New Psychology of Success, presents her research on why people succeed and how to foster success.

-Her work over many decades has led to what she calls mindset theory – that all people have either fixed mindset, or a growth mindset.
+Her work over many decades has led to what she calls “mindset theory” – that all people have either fixed mindset, or a growth mindset.
 In her book she explores how your mindset affects your work, relationships and success in general; whether organizations can also say to have mindsets; and how you can change your mindset if you don’t like your current one.
-(Sign up for Audible and get TWO audiobook for FREE – click here)Opens in a new tab.
+(Sign up for Audible and get TWO audiobook for FREE – click here)

 The Mindset